MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 ## Critiques of Occam's Razor and Some Takeaways

-"Any theory worth it salt has an underlying mechanism, where's Occam's?"
+"Any theory worth its salt has an underlying mechanism, where's Occam's?"

 Occam's razor is useful when no current Theory contains $\pi$.
 The worst case you get stuck in is the one where nature falsifies your "best" theory per $c(T)$, and the one retraction you make increases $c(T)$ by only one.
 Your mechanism is not obliterated.